Combi Boiler Installation: What to Expect

 |Worcester Bosch||£1,800 – £2,500|

 Combi boiler installation costs include the labour, any additional parts or pipework needed and VAT.
-When you replace a boiler it’s common practice for the engineer to carry out a power flush on your heating system which clears rust, sludge and any other debris from the system so the new boiler isn’t contaminated.
+When you replace a boiler it's common practice for the engineer to carry out a powerflush on your heating system.
 Many heating companies will include this service as standard within their quote but sometimes there may be an extra charge for this.

 Here are some average industry costs for some scenarios to consider:

-The cheapest option is to replace an existing Combi boiler with a new Combi boiler in the same location as it requires very few changes.
-The job shouldn’t take any more than 1 day and costs between £1,000 – £2,000 on average.
+The cheapest option is to replace an existing combi boiler with a new combi boiler in the same location as it requires very few changes.
+The job can be done in a day but at a push.
+The best heating engineers will spend the first day flushing out the heating system – known as a powerflush.
+This will clear out any rust, debris and limescale from the pipes and allow the heating to run more efficiently. shouldn't take any more than 1 day and costs between £1,000 – £2,000 on average.

 If you're switching from a Conventional or Regular boiler to a Combi it will be more costly again as it requires the removal of a feed and expansion tank in the attic as well as a hot water storage cylinder.
 The Combi boiler gets its water supply directly from the mains and so more pipework will be required.
 This job could cost between £2,500 – £3,000 and will take around 2.5 days.

-A good quality boiler should last between 12-15 years so if your boiler is approaching this age now might be a good time to get some quotes for a replacement.
-Replacing it before it packs up completely will save you a nasty surprise and at the very least you’ll know what kind of costs you’re looking at when the time comes.
+A good quality boiler should last between 10-15 year.
+So if your boiler is getting close to this age then now might be a good time to get quotes for a replacement.
+Replacing it before it packs in will save you a nasty surprise.
+At the very least, you'll know what kind of costs you're looking at when the time comes.

 Your boiler needs repairing more and more

-As boilers age they can become unreliable and will need more and more repairs and the costs can quickly add up.
-While the upfront cost of a new boiler can be daunting you may well save more in the long run by avoiding ongoing repairs.
-In addition, you may find that although your boiler is repairable (i.e. hasn’t died completely) the cost to get it running again is comparable to a brand new boiler.
+Boilers can become more unreliable as they age.
+Calling out an engineer time and time again to repair it will see the costs soon add up.
+While the upfront cost of a new boiler can be daunting, you may well save more in the long run by avoiding ongoing repairs.
+In addition, you may find that, while your boiler hasn't died completely, the cost to get it running again could be close to a brand new boiler.

 Your heating bills are high

-Modern condensing boilers are more energy efficient than ever before which can save you a significant amount of money on your heating bills.
-Depending on the efficiency of the boiler you’re replacing and the size of your home you could see annual savings of as much as £305* by switching to a new boiler.
+Modern condensing boilers are more efficient than non-condensing boilers.
+Which can save you a significant amount of money on your heating bills.
+Depending on the boiler you're replacing, and the size of your home, you could see annual savings of as much as £365* with a new boiler.

 You might be selling your home in the future

-According to recent research adding a new energy efficient boiler to your home could increase its value by as much £6,000; the idea that they’re buying a reliable and efficient heating system that will last for several years to come is a real selling point for prospective buyers.
+According to recent research adding a new energy efficient boiler to your home could increase its value by as much £8,000**.
+Knowing they're buying a home with a new heating system is a real selling point for potential buyers.

 This table gives you an idea of the kind of boiler outputs usually recommended by type and size of home: